Town vs. Village vs. Hamlet on Long Island

 What a Town Is

-- A legally incorporated municipal government
+- A legally established municipal government under New York State law

-- Responsible for many local services
+- Responsible for a wide range of local services and land-use functions

 - Governed by an elected town board and supervisor